bamos/bamos.github.io/_posts/2014-07-28-adobe-internship.md

 Specifically, I'm using writing a [Scala][scala] application to create an analytics query engine using [Apache Spark][spark] and [Spray][spray].

-Concluding my summer, we're planning to release open source projects to Adobe Research's GitHub and are considering writing a short technical report.
+To conclude the summer, we're planning to release open source projects to Adobe Research's GitHub and are considering writing a short technical report.
-My summer with Adobe Research has been fantastic, and I hope to have another opportunity to collaborate with the group in the future!
+This summer with Adobe Research has been fantastic, and I hope to have another opportunity to collaborate with the group in the future!